 Modix - And if you are an advanced user looking for REALLY big 3D printers, Modix is one of the best options.
 Note, these printers are kits and require the skill of an advanced user to get them at a high performing level.
 These printers a offer mid-advanced level performance in a much bigger package.

 Preferred for under $300 - Creality Ender 3 v2 - An awesome and affordable option for the hobby maker, the Ender 3 offers a modest build volume, flexible performance, and great quality for a low price.

-Preferred for under $1000 - LulzBot TAZ SideKick 289 - The TAZ SideKick 289 is a user friendly printer with a modest build volume that is ready to go right out of the box.
+Preferred for around $1000 - LulzBot TAZ SideKick - The TAZ SideKick is a user friendly printer with a modest build volume that is ready to go right out of the box.
 With easy adjustment and calibration, the SideKick offers reliability features equal to the highest performing LulzBots.
-Additionally, the SideKick is infinitely upgradable with all of LulzBot's universal tool heads that allow for endless of possibilites and filaments.
+Additionally, the SideKick is infinitely upgradable and available in two different sizes, each with all of LulzBot's universal tool heads that allow for endless of posibilities and filaments.

 Preferred for Kids - Toybox - The Toybox combines entry level 3D printing with user friendly software and modeling sharing into a seamless app that makes it the best platform for beginners of all ages.
 All 3D printers require maintenance and tuning, but the Toybox simplifies setup and ease of use through its intuitive system.

 Preferred for travel and durability - LulzBot Mini 2 - With a sturdy metal frame, auto cleaning and calibration features, and modular design, the Mini 2 is Mr.E's favorite printer to have on the go.
 Throw it in a car, roll it around on a cart, and the Mini 2 will print quality models every time with ease.
 Check out Mr.E's Hands-On Mini 2 Review Here!